AnFreTh/NAMpy/nampy/shapefuncs/README.md

 ## Overview

-This folder includes all pre-defined shape functions available ind xDL as well as the Parent Shapefunction needed for creating custom shapefunctions and adding them to the registry.
+This folder includes all pre-defined shape functions available ind nampy as well as the Parent Shapefunction needed for creating custom shapefunctions and adding them to the registry.
 All shapefunctions are implemented in tensorflow keras and inherit from the ShapeFunction ParentClass.
 Thus, while implemented in tensorflow.keras, each shapefunction needs to have a "forward" method for the forward pass implemented.